 All the emphasis on cost reduction can put a strain on the services and quality provided to patients, particularly if poorly managed budgets hamper technology and equipment purchases.
 The operations manager can help oversee costs and ensure service levels are met.
-And, when operations managers transform processes, they lead to better outcomes for patients, from reduced wait times to better trained staff to improved overall processes.
+And, when operations managers transform processes, they lead to better outcomes for patients, from reduced wait times to better-trained staff to improved overall processes.

-Thanks to technology, organizations across industry can now collect a bevy of data that can power their business decisions.
+Thanks to technology, organizations across industries can now collect a bevy of data that can power their business decisions.
 Electronic Health Records (EHRs), which have been widely adopted in recent years, have unlocked the ability to better coordinate care along with offering an immediate and updated view of health for providers.

-While this can be beneficial, operations managers must ensure their organizations are equipped to not only collect, but also to use the data to create meaningful, actionable insights.
-When operations managers can harness their data, they can better understand the patient experience, hospital capacity, how people flow through the system and how the system is used overall.
+While this can be beneficial, operations managers must ensure their organizations are equipped to not only collect but also to use the data to create meaningful, actionable insights.
+When operations managers can harness their data, they can better understand the patient experience, hospital capacity, how people flow through the system, and how the system is used overall.
 This may even mean leveraging predictive analytics to better understand and plan for future staffing and capacity needs.
 Multiple executives told Hospital & Health Networks (H&HN) in an executive dialogue that it was the facts found in the data that transformed organizational perspective and really spurred change.

 Data also provides a measure for accountability through established benchmarks.